Notify me

 By the 18th century, watches with both hour and minute hands became more common.
 This evolution was driven by the increasing demand for accurate timekeeping and advancements in the design and manufacturing of watch movements.

 The materials available influenced the aesthetics of watches through history.
-Early watches were crafted using metals like brass, gold, and silver.
+Early watches were made by metalworkers and crafted using metals like brass, gold, and silver.
 The craftsmanship and detailing, including engraving and decorative elements, were essential for showcasing the skill of watchmakers.
 Here is an example of a decorated watch from circa 1778:

 Technological limitations influenced the size and shape of early watches.
 Mechanical components and movements had to fit within the case, which impacted the overall design.
 Miniaturization and advancements in horological technology over time allowed for more intricate and refined designs.